 - dizziness or fainting

 Getting the most accurate diagnosis

-Dr Sridharan offered reassurance to parents whose children have been diagnosed with a heart condition.
-“Confirming that your child has a heart problem is upsetting for any parent, but it is important to remember that there is huge variation in the severity, impact and management of the condition.”
+Dr Sridharan offers reassurance to parents whose children have been diagnosed with a heart condition: “Confirming that your child has a heart problem is upsetting for any parent, but it is important to remember that there is huge variation in the severity, impact, and management of the condition.”